-• Series X-XIII - Provisional U.S. patent applications
+• Series XIII-XIV -Provisional U.S. patent applications

-Patent or Patent Application No. Title Expiry Four provisional U.S. patent applications have been filed
+Patent or Patent Application No. Title Expiry Two provisional U.S. patent applications have been filed

 One of the inventors listed in our Series IX applications is an employee of the University of California, San Francisco.
-If a patent issues from that provisional application with a claim that the University of California employee conceived of, in whole or in part, then the Regents of the University of California will share ownership of any such patent with us.
+If a patent issues from a patent application in this series with a claim that the University of California employee conceived of, in whole or in part, then the Regents of the University of California will share ownership of any such patent with us.
 Our research agreements with the University of California address this issue by providing the Company with an exclusive option, for a limited period of time, to negotiate a royalty-bearing exclusive license for commercialization of the invention covered by that patent.